felipetovarhenao/bell-tutorials/public/markdown/19_formatting.md

-# Indentation and Code Etiquette
+# Indentation and code etiquette

 > _Writing Clean and Readable Code_